-Every, single shoot is unique.
+With Sarah Sloboda Photography, every, single shoot is unique.
 From one day to the next, moods shift, people mature, the sun moves, the clouds move; literally nothing is exactly the same as the day before.
 Sarah works in tandem with the natural rhythms of life, so you can expect that your photos will be unique to the circumstances of your shoot day.
 She’ll take advantage of the best natural lighting options available, and work with the background as best is possible.
 No matter the moods of the day, Sarah will be alert to moments of authentic expression.
-When you see your proofs, you will see unique images that could have only been created at that exact point in your life — truly, something to cherish!
+When you see your proofs, you will see unique images that could have only been created at that exact point in your life — truly, something to cherish.

-Consider a Sarah Sloboda portrait session any time you wish to commemorate your joys, milestones and successes as a family:
+Consider a session any time you wish to commemorate your joys, milestones and successes as a family:

 - 9 months (a sweet age for a baby portrait!)